wp-plugins/custom-field-list-widget/readme.txt

 == Deinstallation ==

-* Deactivate the plugin.
+Deactivate the plugin.
-* (The options of the plugin in the options table of your weblog database going to be removed automatically during the plugin deactivation.)
+(The options of the plugin in the options table of your weblog database going to be removed automatically during the plugin deactivation.)
-* Delete the folders and files of the plugin (don't forget the file from the K2 theme folder if you have used that).
+Delete the folders and files of the plugin (don't forget the file from the K2 theme folder if you have used that).

 == Change Log ==
+v0.9:
+-added a new layout option to the widgets preferences -bulgarian localization (Thanks to Peter Toushkov)
+-a lot of bugs fixed including a better support for non-English character sets (Many thanks to Peter Toushkov for the diligent testing and reporting)

 v0.8.1:
-* added an error message for the case that no values in connection to the choosen custom field name can be found
-* changed a description (widgets page)
+-added an error message for the case that no values in connection to the choosen custom field name can be found -changed a description (widgets page)

 v0.8:
-* first release at wordpress.org
+-first release at wordpress.org